Riccardo2000/StatSentiment1/README.md

 Start the application by running .python app.py
 Use the GUI to load data, perform analyses, and visualize results.
 For sentiment analysis, load a Word document and click the corresponding button.
-Remember to navigate the GUI to explore all the functionalities this tool offers.

 # License
 MIT.